 - Prove Remote Work: Your job must rely on tech (laptop + internet), not local clients.
 Think software devs, content creators, or consultants serving global teams.

-- Meet Income Bar: Show €4,500 net monthly earnings (post-tax) from the prior six months.
+- Meet Income Bar: Show €4,500 monthly earnings (gross) from the prior six months.
 This covers living costs without burdening Estonia's system—bank statements or client invoices seal the deal.

 - Health & Background Check: Valid travel insurance (€30,000 coverage minimum) and a police certificate proving no felonies.